 If you’re a busy and active cruiser who won’t be in the cabin much, consider going a bit cheap.
 You probably won’t be in the cabin other than to shower and sleep.
 But if you’re an older couple who might be spending more time watching movies or relaxing in your cabin, consider an upgrade.

 However, DON’T do what we did on our first cruise.
-We crammed all four of us plus six large pieces of luggage into a TINY inside cabin!
+We crammed four people plus six large pieces of luggage into a TINY inside cabin!
 That was not fun.

-If you have little kids who will want naps and space to play, consider spending a bit more for at least an ocean view cabin with a bit more room.
+If you have little kids needing naps and space to play.
+You might consider spending more for a larger cabin.
 You’ll appreciate not feeling like sardines.

 I do have to say that I LOOOOOOVED my balcony cabin.
 We splurged on our 25th Anniversary Cruise and got a balcony cabin.
 It was heaven!
 It was much more spacious with a separate seating area to watch TV.
 Plus, I absolutely loved to prop the door open and go to sleep to the sound of the sea, the smell of the salt air, and the gentle motion of the ship.
 Best sleep ever!

-One misstep – on my Bloggers Cruise with the Six Sisters, I had a good cabin location, but it was right by one of the hallway doors.
-It about drove me CRAZY the first day and the last day because it had a metal strip on the floor and people kept bumping their suitcase wheels across it.
-Fortunately, I am a ridiculously sound sleeper, so I got used to it quickly, but for a light sleeper, this would have been a big problem.
-Look at the ship layout really closely when choosing a cabin and consider factors like this.
+One misstep on my Bloggers Cruise with the Six Sisters.
+I had a good cabin location, but it was right by one of the hallway doors.
+It about drove me CRAZY the first day and the last day, because it had a metal strip on the floor and people kept bumping their suitcase wheels across it.
+Fortunately, I am a ridiculously sound sleeper, so I got used to it quickly.
+But for a light sleeper, this would have been a big problem.
+Look at the ship layout really closely when choosing a cabin and consider ALL factors.

 next up – we’re going to talk cell phones